flavioeverardo/k-diverse-asp/README.md

 Extending clasp by means of custom propagators developed in Python, we present three ways to get n answer sets which are k similar/diverse.
 This work is based on clasp-nk by [Eiter et al. 2009].

-The three approaches to get a set n of answer sets which respect a k-similarity/diversity are:<\br>
+The three approaches to get a set n of answer sets which respect a k-similarity/diversity are:</br>
 Propagator_k_distance.
-Get answer sets with distance k during propagation.<\br>
+Get answer sets with distance k during propagation. </br>
 Fixpoint_check_k_distance.
-Get answer sets with distance k when fixpoints are reached.<\br>
+Get answer sets with distance k when fixpoints are reached.</br>
 Total_check_k_distance.
-Get answer sets with distance k on total assignments.<\br>
+Get answer sets with distance k on total assignments.</br>

 ## Table of Contents